-Man has always explored his environment.
+Humans have always explored their environment.
 This thirst for discovery is fueled by vital needs but also by the desire to understand and discover one's own universe.

-You might think that today only a few rare areas on our planet remain unexplored by humans.
-And yet, some circles still remain largely unknown and unexplored.
-You are probably thinking of the depths of the abyss, of the steepest ridges of the mountains, of the most remote corners of the poles?
+One could think that today only a few rare areas on our planet remain unexplored by humans.
+Yet, specific areas remain largely unknown and unexplored.
+You are probably thinking of the depths of the abyss, of the steepest ridges on high mountains, of the most remote corners of the poles?

 In reality, these unexplored areas are much closer than you might think!